wazuh/wazuh-documentation/source/user-manual/capabilities/labels.rst

           <label key="installation" hidden="yes">January 1st, 2017</label>
         </labels>

-To set the labels at the manager level, the following configuration would be added to the ``shared.conf`` file:
+To set the labels at the manager level, the following configuration needs to be added to the ``shared.conf`` file:

 .. code-block:: xml